lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

-To enhance signin capabilities for your users, you can enable third party authentication between institutional authentication systems and your implementation of the Open edX.
+To enhance signin capabilities for your users, you can enable third party authentication between institutional authentication systems and your implementation of Open edX.
 After you enable third party authentication, users can register and sign in to your Open edX site with their campus or institutional credentials.

 For more information, see `Enabling Third Party Authentication`_ in *Installing, Configuring, and Running the Open edX Platform*.

 ======================================
 LTI Provider